 This school has a superior retention rate, with 87.0% of first years returning for their sophomore year.
 Merely 2.0% of Wofford College graduates have defaulted on their student loans.
 That's notable, considering the default average is 7.0%.
 The scorecard offers a great overview of Wofford.

 Any student who is interested in Business/Managerial Economics needs to take a look at Abraham Baldwin Agricultural College.
 Students who like a more relaxed life will appreciate the school's position in the small town of Tifton, Georgia.

-Liberal arts general studies is the most well-attended program at Abraham Baldwin Agricultural College.
 Abraham Baldwin Agricultural College works with its students to make sure they accept as little student debt as possible.
 Students usually leave the college with only $21,076 in student debt.
+Abraham Baldwin Agricultural College does not require first-year students to live on-campus.
 Ever wish you had a simple way to find out a college's grades in every subject?
 Now you do.
 Check out Abraham Baldwin Agricultural College's scorecard.

 University of California - Santa Cruz is among your best bets if you're planning on studying Business/Managerial Economics.
 Positioned in Santa Cruz, California, this institution is a good option for students who enjoy the thrill of a substantial city.

 For graduates who want to go on after earning a four-year degree, this school has grad programs available.
 UC Santa Cruz's men's volleyball team is a goliath you're sure to love cheering on.
 In what areas is University of California - Santa Cruz doing the best?
 Take a look at all the school rankings.